We hope you love the products we recommend and just so you know that as an Amazon Associate, DSLRad may earn from qualifying purchases.

 What to look for in an ideal lens for real estate photography

 This has to do with the amount of light entering the lens.
-If the f/ number is lower, the shutter opens wider.
+If the f/ number is lower, the aperture (or opening that lets light in) opens wider.
 For instance, f/1.2 is wider than f/2.8.
 Using an aperture as low as or below f2.8 is very unlikely especially when you’re dealing with real estate photography; this is only possible if you’re taking many shots using low light.

 Now, people usually ask “why are camera lenses so expensive?”
 Generally, the cost of the lens depends on the build quality, weather seals, Image Stabilization features, overall sharpness along with the wideness of its maximum aperture; as a rule of thumb, the wider this aperture is, the more expensive the lens will be.